Sign up for Carleton 360

 Get started in Carleton360 to receive tailored information on our programs, student services and community.

 Carleton University has one of the most generous scholarship and bursary programs in Canada.
-Last year, more than 12,000 scholarships and bursaries totalling over $24 million were awarded to undergraduate students.
+Last year, more than 15,000 scholarships and bursaries totaling over $31.9 million were awarded to undergraduate students.

 A bursary is a monetary award similar to a scholarship in that you are not expected to repay it, but is awarded primarily on financial need rather than academic achievement.